 As the long-awaited sequel to the Luigi’s Mansion, Dark Moon capitalizes on what made the original so great while adding a few fun additions of its own.
 The game tasks players with investigating five haunted mansions in search of the shattered pieces of a ghost-quelling object called the Dark Moon.

 Like so many of Nintendo’s exclusive titles, Dark Moon is an inventive adventure title, one that’s packed to the brim with amusing and entertaining gameplay.
-Nintendo hit another home run this Luigi-centered franchise, and followed it up with a sequel on Switch in 2019.
+Nintendo hit another home run with this Luigi-centered franchise, and followed it up with a sequel on

 14. Super Smash Bros. for Nintendo 3DS